TrimBiggs/calico-docker/docs/mesos/stars-demo/README.md

 	http://172.24.197.101:10000

-Our connection is refused since the default behavior of a Calico profile is to allow inbound traffic from nodes with the same profile only (or from nodes in the same network in this case).
+Our connection is refused since the default behavior of a Calico profile is to only allow inbound traffic from nodes with the same profile (or from nodes in the same network, in this case).

-#### Update `management-ui` Network Rules
+#### Allow Traffic to `management-ui` Network
-Let's view the rules for the `management-ui` network by running the `calicoctl profile <profile> rule show` command:
+Let's view the rules for the `management-ui` network's profile by running the `calicoctl profile <profile> rule show` command:

 	$ export ETCD_AUTHORITY=172.24.197.101:2379